zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_helm/_index.md

 - User is running the shell script.
 The script will use the extension management feature of Azure Arc to deploy the Flux extension and create GitOps configurations on the Azure Arc-connected Kubernetes cluster.

-- The script will also create a namespace.
+- The GitOps configurations will create the namespace, deploy NGINX Ingress controller and Hello-Arc application

 - User is verifying the cluster and making sure the extension and GitOps configuration is deployed.